 Dr. Clarence Alfred Brisco was born on the 6th of May, 1892 near Napanee, Ontario.
 He was the youngest of 7 children born to Robert McIntyre Brisco and the former Mary Esther Ham.
-His parents were farmers and his siblings were; Norris, Fred, Nellie, Robert, Ira and Ernest.
+His parents were farmers and his siblings were; Norris Arthur Brisco, Frederick Ham Brisco, Nellie Grace Brisco, Robert, Ira Benjamin Brisco and Ernest Clayton Brisco.
 The Brisco family moved to Chatham around 1906.
 His father died on the 12th of January, 1906 and he was buried at Maple Leaf Cemetery in Chatham.
 Dr. Brisco graduated from Chatham Collegiate Institute.
 According to the 1911 census, the Brisco family resided at 188 Lacroix Street in Chatham and Dr. Brisco was listed as a student at medical college.

 Dr. Brisco graduated M.B. in 1913 from The University of Toronto Faculty of Medicine and he returned to Chatham to practice medicine.